smartbre/credit-default/README.md

 ## Evaluation

 The model underwent multiple interactions, each time investigating how well the model addressed Accuracy, Recall, and Precision.
-Accuracy was emphasized to prevent misidentify defaulting customers.
+Accuracy was emphasized to prevent misidentifying defaulting customers.
 At the end the final model showed overall improvement in accuracy.

 ## For More Information

-Please review our full analysis in [our Jupyter Notebook](./credit_default/notebooks/report/Classification - Credit Card Default Prediction (Models Notebook).ipynb) or our [presentation](./credit_default/reports/Phase 3_ Classification Models - Credit Card Default Prediction.pdf).
+Please review our full analysis in [our Jupyter Notebook](./credit_default/notebooks/report/Credit Card Default Prediction Models.ipynb) or our [presentation](./Credit Card Default Prediction Models Jupyter Notebook.pdf).

-For any additional questions, please contact **Brent Smart smartbrent1@gmail.com**
+For any additional questions, please contact **Brent Smart chatconsmartbre@gmail.com**

 ## Repository Structure